okeeffed/cheat-sheets/R-Intermediate.md

 ```
 # temp is already available in the workspace
 >
 # Create a function that returns min and max of a vector: extremes
 > extremes <- function(x) {
     c(min = min(x), max = max(x))
   }
 >
 # Apply extremes() over temp with sapply()
 > sapply(temp, extremes)
     [,1] [,2] [,3] [,4] [,5] [,6] [,7]
 min   -1    5   -3   -2    2   -3    1
 max    9   13    8    7    9    9    9
 >
 # Apply extremes() over temp with lapply()
 > lapply(temp, extremes)
 [[1]]
 min max
  -1   9

 [[2]]
 min max
   5  13

 [[3]]
 min max
  -3   8

 [[4]]
 min max
  -2   7

 [[5]]
 min max
   2   9

 [[6]]
 min max
  -3   9

 [[7]]
 min max
   1   9
 ```

 ```
 # temp is already prepared for you in the workspace
 >
 # Definition of below_zero()
 > below_zero <- function(x) {
     return(x[x < 0])
   }
 >
 # Apply below_zero over temp using sapply(): freezing_s
 > freezing_s <- sapply(temp, below_zero)
 >
 # Apply below_zero over temp using lapply(): freezing_l
 > freezing_l <- lapply(temp, below_zero)
 >
 # Are freezing_s and freezing_l identical?
 > identical(freezing_l, freezing_s)
 [1] TRUE
 ```

-__sapply with Null values__
+**sapply with Null values**

 ```
 # Definition of print_info()
 > print_info <- function(x) {
     cat("The average temperature is", mean(x), "\n")
   }
 >
 # Apply print_info() over temp using sapply()
 > null_s <- sapply(temp, print_info)
 The average temperature is 4.8
 The average temperature is 9
 The average temperature is 2.2
 The average temperature is 2.4
 The average temperature is 5.4
 The average temperature is 4.6
 The average temperature is 4.6
 >
 # Apply print_info() over temp using lapply()
 > null_l <- lapply(temp, print_info)
 The average temperature is 4.8
 The average temperature is 9
 The average temperature is 2.2
 The average temperature is 2.4
 The average temperature is 5.4
 The average temperature is 4.6
 The average temperature is 4.6
 >
 > identical(null_l, null_s)
 [1] TRUE
 ```

 <div id="vapply"></div>

-***
+---

 ### ---- vapply()